 Q: How can find out if I won a contest?

-Click on BC Contests and find the specific contest you entered to see if you are a winner.
+Click on Vancouver Contests and find the specific contest you entered to see if you are a winner.
 You might have to keep checking throughout the day.
 Good Luck!

 Q: I have a great picture for your photo gallery, how do I send this in?